Meet the Dance Artists & Judges

 In her first FusionFest appearance, Dr. Usha Jain and her husband, Manohar Jain, demonstrate the lifelong study of Indian dance, music and beautiful costumes that she and her husband, Manohar Jain, continue to pursue (when she’s not serving the Orlando community via her medical practice, that is).
 A veteran producer of international festivals in her own right, Dr. Jain is profiled in the MYgration FusionFest short “Don’t Go Chasing Lakshmi,” at the film pavilion.

 A Florida non-profit based in Eatonville, Step One teaches the children in its dance company a repertoire that’s meant to connect them with their heritage.
-Following up the group’s recent “Wakanda Forever” performance at the Dr. Phillips Center for the Performing Arts, director Katherine Webster Baker has prepared a set of dances from East, West and South Africa to show off her young performers’ discipline and training.
+Following up the group’s recent “Wakanda Forever” performance at the Dr. Phillips Center for the Performing Arts, director Katherine Webster Baker has prepared a set of dances that combine African Fusion, American hip-hop and European contemporary modern styles to show off her young performers’ discipline and training.
+Their contest entry will add some European ballet to the mix as well.

 Al Aki, an expert instructor in Tai Chi and Qigong, will demonstrate the more than 2,000-year-old Chinese art forms that blend martial arts, philosophy and dance moves.
 Al Aki is actually of Japanese heritage, and is a professional artist in their art of origami.
 He was also a professional Japanese storyteller at Disney’s EPCOT for several years.